 A. Iron filters work by oxidizing (rusting) the iron and then filtering it out.
 We all know that simple iron or steel will rust in the presence of air and water.
 Rust is one type of oxidation.
 When water is underground in most wells, it is in a clear, also known as 'ferrous' or clear water iron.
 Iron filters take this clear iron and transform it to rust or ferric iron in the process known as oxidation.
 These trapped particles are periodically and automatically backwashed out to drain, usually once or twice a week.
 Iron filter systems also remove so-called red or red‐water iron, iron bacteria, manganese and in some cases hydrogen sulfide by oxidation and filtration.

-Q. What is the difference between Birm and Greensand, and the MangOX (Filox, Pyrolox) filters?
+Q. What is the difference between Pro-OX, Birm and Greensand iron filter filters?

 Q. Which is the best iron filter for my application?

 A. This depends on your well water chemistry.
 The first step is finding out if your cold water has a sulfur odor in it, or if it is just the hot water.
 If the water does have odor, then you need an iron filter that will remove this sulfur odor.
 The next step is to find out how much iron and manganese you have, and determine the pH (acidity or alkalinity) of your water.

 Q. How can I get my water tested?